Classical route to ergodicity and scarring in collective quantum systems: Out-of-time-order-correlator (OTOC): an indicator of chaos

 A classical version of the OTOC, namely, the `decorrelator' and its dynamics has also been investigated in order to study chaos as well as the butterfly effect in a classical many-body system \cite{Huse2018, Moessner2018}.
 In the case of a spin chain with three-dimensional classical spin vector $\Vec{S}_i$, the decorrelator is defined as,

 where $a$ and $b$ are two copies of spin configurations of the same initial state $(t=0)$, except a small initial perturbation in terms of spin rotation is applied to the spin at site $i_{0}$ corresponding to $b$.
-Here, the $\langle . \rangle$ denotes the averaging over different initial spin configurations chosen randomly from an appropriate ensemble.
+Here, $\langle . \rangle$ denotes the averaging over different initial spin configurations chosen randomly from an appropriate ensemble.
 To study the chaotic behavior of the system at finite temperatures, such ensemble corresponds to a thermal distribution \cite{Sthitadhi2022}, see Ref.\cite{Moessner2018} for details.
 The spatio-temporal growth of the decorrelator exhibiting a lightcone like spreading of the initial perturbation has also been observed for different spin models \cite{Moessner2018_1, Moessner2021, Sarang2021, Sthitadhi2022} as well as in other many-body systems \cite{Knolle2021,Subhro2021,Kulkarni2020,Sumilan2021}.
+Apart from the OTOC, in the recent years, the dynamical behavior of the spectral form factor (SFF) has also been used for the diagnosis of `many-body quantum chaos' \cite{SFF_analytical_PRX,exact_SFF_PRL,Chalker_SFF1,Chalker_SFF2}.
+Interestingly, the SFF has been obtained analytically for non-integrable periodically driven Ising spin chains, exhibiting its connection to RMT \cite{SFF_analytical_PRX,exact_SFF_PRL}.

-Although, the OTOC and its variants discussed above have been used as a popular tool for the detection of `many body quantum chaos', it is worth mentioning that, the growth rate of OTOC in certain cases may act as a false flag of chaos \cite{OTOC_false_positive2021}, and therefore should be treated carefully.
+Although, the OTOC and its variants discussed above have been used as a popular tool for the detection of `many-body quantum chaos', it is worth mentioning that, the growth rate of OTOC in certain cases may act as a false flag of chaos \cite{OTOC_false_positive2021}, and therefore should be treated carefully.
 Interestingly, the exponential growth of OTOC and its variants have also been observed in the vicinity of the saddle points and unstable steady states of integrable models such as LMG, capturing the underlying instability \cite{Santos-FOTOC,scrambling_and_chaos2020,instability_rozenbaum2020, scrambling_longrange_spinchains2018,scrambling_IHO,scrambling_coupled_harmonic_chains}.
-Within this scenario, apart from its applicability in the chaotic systems, the OTOC can also act as a useful tool to investigate the non-ergodic behavior which stems from the dynamical instability, that we discuss in the later section (see Sec.\ref{dynamical_signature}) for detection of scarring phenomena.
+Within this scenario, apart from its applicability in the chaotic systems, the OTOC can also act as a useful tool to investigate the non-ergodic behavior which stems from the dynamical instability, that we discuss in the later section (see Sec.~\ref{dynamical_signature}) for detection of scarring phenomena.